elinalee-dev/trade-surveillance-system-java/docs/project_proposal.md

 The system will detect:

-1. Abnormal Trade Volume — trade quantity exceeds 1,000 units (configurable threshold)
+1. Abnormal Trade Volume — trade quantity is greater than or equal to 1,000 units
 2. Potential Market Manipulation — extremely large, high-value trade that could artificially move markets
 3. Suspicious IP Address — trade or login originates from a flagged or internal IP range